• Skip to primary navigation

 4) easier modifications to claims and estimates if additional damage is found after the initial estimate has been established.

-In a worst-case scenario, the insurance company has found a collision repair shop that is willing to cut corners on repairs to minimize claim losses.
-Moreover, the repair shop and the insurance company may discuss the damage to the car and ways to avoid more costly repairs without your knowledge.
+In some unfortunate cases, your insurance company may choose a collision repair shop that prioritizes minimizing claim losses over proper repairs.
+Worse still, the repair shop and insurance company may collude to discuss the damage and ways to avoid costly repairs without your knowledge.
+Stay vigilant and choose a reputable auto body shop to avoid such unethical practices.

 Although this latter scenario is not common, it should be guarded against.
 And it never hurts to get multiple estimates even if your insurance company is on the up-and-up.
 If you can find another shop that will complete the repairs for less, you may be able to pocket the difference, though you must naturally watch out for substandard repairs at this new shop.